AliceDdt/YogaStudio/README.md

 I used procedural PHP

-I am currently finalizing CSS and Javascript to animate page
+I am currently finalizing CSS and Javascript to animate pages